bxdoan/bxdoan/README.md

 <div align="center">

-> Happiness is not something readymade.
-It comes from your own actions.
+> When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.

-> — Dalai Lama —
+> — Henry Ford —

 </div>